-- Applicants who have at least a 2.0 GPA on Medical Assisting-related coursework and/or high school coursework related to Biology/Health with a C or better will receive a Letter of Acceptance with instructions of mandatory meetings and information on Physical Exams, Background Checks, and Drug Screening which must be done prior to Fall semester entry.
+- Applicants who demonstrate a 2.5 GPA on Medical Assisting-related coursework and an overall 2.0 GPA will receive a Letter of Acceptance with instructions of mandatory meetings and information on Physical Exams, Background Checks, and Drug Screening which must be done prior to Fall semester entry.
 Applicants failing to report at the scheduled time for the pre-admission meeting or medical assisting orientation meeting will have their names withdrawn from consideration.

 - If there are more applicants than clinical space available, the overall GPA will be used to rank applicants for available seats.
 The number of students accepted is based on the number of seats approved by the accrediting body and can be affected by clinical space available.
 The student must accept or reject the seat in writing to the Admissions Counselor.

 - Applicants who are not selected initially will receive a letter indicating their placement on the waiting list.
 Students will continue to be accepted from the waiting list until program seats are filled.

 Students who accept a Medical Assisting seat must meet the following requirements by the date provided in order to register for class.
 Failure to meet deadlines will result in withdrawal of acceptance status and placement on the waiting list.